This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Your baby is latched on to your breast correctly.
-You will learn to recognize signs that he has latched on correctly.
-You may be able to hear him suck and swallow in a regular pattern.
 You should have little or no discomfort in your nipple or breast.
-Your baby's chest is against your body.
-He should not have to turn his head to breastfeed.
-Your baby will seem calm after breastfeeding if he is latched on correctly and getting enough breast milk.
-He may fall asleep, or his face, arms, and hands may look relaxed.
+When your baby's chest is against your body, he or she should not have to turn his or her head to breastfeed.
+Your baby will seem calm after breastfeeding if he or she is latched on correctly and getting enough breast milk.
+He or she may fall asleep.
+His or her face, arms, and hands may look relaxed.